Recommended

 Itinerary Expand All Close All

-High Pass Adventure Pvt.Ltd. welcomes you to Nepal, one of the company staff will be waiting outside the baggage hall of the Tribhuvan International Airport (TIA) in Kathmandu.
-You have to look for the person carrying A4 size paper with your and our company name.
-This person will take you to a hotel in Kathmandu from the airport.
-Check into the hotel, rest and fresh up and ready for the meeting to your programs in our trekking office.
+High Pass Adventure welcomes you to Nepal!
+One of our staff members will be waiting outside the baggage hall at the terminal building of Tribhuvan International Airport (TIA) in Kathmandu.
+Look for the person holding an A4-sized paper with your name and our company name.
+This person will greet you and take you to your hotel in Kathmandu in a private vehicle.
+Upon arrival at the hotel, you will check in, rest, freshen up, and get ready for a meeting at our office to discuss your 10 days Annapurna Circuit Trek program.

 Food